ozen/yosun/README.md

 # Yosun

-Yosun is a simple pub/sub client built on top of [Kombu].
+Yosun is a simple pub/sub utility for [Kombu].

-It supports publishing and subscribing using a single topic exchange and a single connection.
+Give Yosun a connection and a topic exchange and it provides a nice interface for pub/sub.

 ## Installation